How is vulvar cancer diagnosed?

 Computed tomography (CT)

 The computed tomography (CT) scan is an x-ray test that produces detailed cross-sectional images of your body.
 Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these pictures into an image of a slice of your body.
-A CT scan can provide information about the size, shape, and position of tumors and can be helpful to see if the cancer has spread to other organs.
-It can also help find enlarged lymph nodes that might have cancer cells.
+For vulvar cancer, a CT scan can help find enlarged lymph nodes that might contain areas of cancer spread.
+It can also be helpful to see if the cancer has spread to other organs.

 A CT scanner has been described as a large donut, with a narrow table in the middle opening.
 You will need to lie still on the table while the scan is being done.
 CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.